Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 The consequences for violating the rules depend on the seriousness and context of the offense.
 Consequences are determined by the participants or people accountable to the participants.

-The review process can result in the flagged enterprise improving their communication, updating their claims, taking corrective action, or losing their status as Good Market Approved and being removed from the platform.
+The review process can result in the flagged enterprise improving their communication, updating their claims, taking corrective action, or losing their status as Good Market Approved and being removed from the directory.

 The rules are upheld in a way that is consistent and fair.
 If issues arise, they are resolved quickly and internally through open communication, mediation, or other low-cost channels, rather than relying on formal, costly, and potentially adversarial legal processes.

 Flagging starts a review process.
 Enterprises are asked to submit additional supporting information or take corrective action.
 The majority of reviews are straightforward and closed within a week.
-If new issues arise, a council of approved enterprises with sector-specific expertise is available to oversee the review.
+If an issue arises that is outside the scope of the current community rules, the team puts the issue and a draft proposal to all approved enterprises affected by the issue.

 Participants have autonomy.
 They are able to organize, create their own rules, and conduct their own affairs without the infringement of an outside authority.